alicht/intro-to-git-github-1121/git.md

-## Code Along: Staging and Commiting
+## Code Along: Staging and Commiting-  Game of Gits

 Using `git add <"name_of_file">` we are going to add our story to the staging area.